DeveshDUnique/DeveshDUnique/README.md

 ### :woman_technologist: About Me :
 I am a Java Full Stack Developer with statistical and analytical skills well versed with the CI/CD architectures to provide data-drive nrecommendations and an proactive problem solving skills.
 Possess Hands-on experience in executing the projects and validating the techniques for ensuring business growth and development.<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working on various ML,DL and NLP end-to-end projects and contributing to community via github.

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on leetcode and other websites and read tech articles,researchpaper on ML algorithms and latest industry tools.
+- :zap: In my free time, I solve problems on leetcode and other websites and read tech articles,researchpaper on A.I algorithms and latest industry tools.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/devesh-patil-a2941959/)(deveshpatil619@gmail.com)